RCN-ECS/Synthesis_Workshop/travel_info.md

 You many want to bring a bathing suit or snorkeling gear to cool off.

+Bring sheets (fitted sheet, top sheet, and pillow case).
+Some guests find it easier to bring a sleeping bag!
+The mattresses are long twins.
+Shoals will provide blankets and pillows!

 See also the list "what to bring" in the [Shoals Overnight Trip Form for adults](https://www.shoalsmarinelaboratory.org/sites/shoalsmarinelaboratory.org/files/media/pdf/VisitorForms/ada_sml2016_overnighter_forms_adult.pdf).

 ### Information on [getting to Shoals](https://www.shoalsmarinelaboratory.org/getting-shoals)